Wall of Sound (Seattle)

 Record shop in Seattle, Washington, U.S.

-Wall of Sound is a record shop on Seattle's Capitol Hill, in the U.S. state of Washington.
+Wall of Sound was a record shop on Seattle's Capitol Hill, in the U.S. state of Washington.
+It closed permanently in 2026.

 Description

-The record shop Wall of Sound is located on Capitol Hill and stocks media in a variety of genres such as avant-garde, electronic jazz, and world music.
-According to Shane Handler of Glide magazine, Wall of Sound "specializes in avant garde, Japanese, Noise, Industrial, Indie, Alternative, Art Rock, Free-jazz, Folk, Experimental, Ambient, World, Electronic, Electro-Acoustic, Neo-classical and other genres for the discriminating listener.
+The record shop Wall of Sound was located on Capitol Hill and stocked media in a variety of genres such as avant-garde, electronic jazz, and world music.
+Shane Handler of Glide magazine said Wall of Sound "specializes in avant garde, Japanese, Noise, Industrial, Indie, Alternative, Art Rock, Free-jazz, Folk, Experimental, Ambient, World, Electronic, Electro-Acoustic, Neo-classical and other genres for the discriminating listener.
 That being said, the main focus is avant garde/experimental and world music."
-The Seattle Times has called the shop "tiny but expertly curated".
-Fodor's says, "If you're on the hunt for Japanese avant-rock on LP, antiwar spoken word, spiritual reggae with Afro-jazz undertones, or old screen-printed show posters, you've found the place.
+The Seattle Times called the shop "tiny but expertly curated".
+Fodor's said, "If you're on the hunt for Japanese avant-rock on LP, antiwar spoken word, spiritual reggae with Afro-jazz undertones, or old screen-printed show posters, you've found the place.
 Obscure, experimental, adventurous, and good?
 Wall of Sound probably has it."